Amalric of Jerusalem: Childhood

-On his deathbed in 1131 King Baldwin II conferred the Kingdom of Jerusalem-one of the crusader states established by the Latin Christians who invaded the Levant and defeated its Muslim rulers-on his eldest daughter, Melisende; her husband, Fulk of Anjou; and their infant son, Baldwin.
+On his deathbed in 1131, King Baldwin II conferred the Kingdom of Jerusalem-one of the crusader states established by the Latin Christians who invaded the Levant and defeated its Muslim rulers-on his eldest daughter, Melisende; her husband, Fulk of Anjou; and their infant son, Baldwin.
 Fulk was considerably older than Melisende and had adult children in Europe from his first marriage, including Count Geoffrey V of Anjou and Countess Sibylla of Flanders.
 He excluded Melisende from power until she and the barons forced him to acknowledge her as co-ruler in 1135.
 Fulk was eager to be reconciled, and historian Malcolm Barber suggests that Melisende agreed because the succession of her family rested on only one son.
 The couple consequently conceived Amalric in late 1135 or early 1136.
 To the north of the kingdom were three more crusader states: the County of Tripoli, the Principality of Antioch, and the County of Edessa.
 Antioch and Tripoli were ruled by the families of Melisende's sisters Alice and Hodierna.

 Amalric's mother, Melisende, and brother, Baldwin III, were crowned together, but Melisende refused to share power.

 Amalric's father, King Fulk, was fatally injured in a horse-riding accident on a family outing near Acre in 1143.
 He died on 10 November.
 Queen Melisende seized power and was crowned again on 25 December, this time alongside her elder son, the 13-year-old King Baldwin III.
-In 1144 the Turkic Muslim atabeg of Mosul, Imad al-Din Zengi captured Edessa.
+In 1144, the Turkic Muslim atabeg of Mosul, Imad al-Din Zengi captured Edessa.
 This prompted the Second Crusade, which failed in its objective to conquer Damascus, one of the greatest Muslim-held cities.
-Melisende continued to withhold power from Baldwin after he reached the age of majority, and by 1151 their relationship had broken down.
-In 1151 Melisende bestowed on Amalric the County of Jaffa as part of her endeavor to consolidate her position against Baldwin.
+Melisende continued to withhold power from Baldwin after he reached the age of majority; by 1151, their relationship had broken down.
+In 1151, Melisende bestowed on Amalric the County of Jaffa as part of her endeavor to consolidate her position against Baldwin.
 Amalric became his mother's most important partisan besides the Church.